-If you’re ready to dedicate more time and resources to keeping your vacation rental website well positioned for the future, consider attending a search, SEO, or digital conference or meet up.
+If you’re ready to dedicate more time and resources to keep your vacation rental website well positioned for the future, consider attending a search, SEO, or digital conference or meet up.
 Even better if you can find one specifically geared for travel, tourism, or hospitality.
-These will not only provide some insightful rundowns about the state of the industry, they’ll also offer a great chance to meet search and digital professionals who can offer specialized help or advice for your short term rental goals.
+Also these will not only provide some insightful rundowns about the state of the industry, they’ll also offer a great chance to meet search and digital professionals who can offer specialized help or advice for your short term rental goals.

 By Mike Archer, Co-Founder of Magnetic Strategy

 Increase your direct bookings and improve your online visibility with Magnetic Strategy’s strategic, all-in-one digital vacation rental marketing services.
-Our custom websites are designed to help guests book online fast while integrating seamlessly with property management software.
+Our custom websites designed to help guests book online fast while integrating seamlessly with property management software.